 If you don't make and confirm all of these requests at the time of reservation, the airline, train or bus line has no obligation to make them available on check-in or while en route.

-3. Prepare Documentation
+3. Prepare Personal and Medical Documentation

 A government passport is accepted as the highest level of identification by federal TSA security officers.
-If you or your parent do not already have a passport, consider applying for such months prior to your travel.
+If you or your parent do not already have a passport, consider applying months prior to your travel.
 Your local post office will have the application forms; or you can go online to access the information and forms.
 Official photographs are available at AAA offices and at many large drug and department stores.
 Personal photos are not acceptable.
 Two copies of the photograph must be sent with your application.